mavhungutrezzy/mavhungutrezzy/README.md

 Django and Flask as the framework.
 I'm also experienced in developing REST APIs using Django Rest Framework.

-I'm open to any opportunity where | can continue learning and work on interesting ;
+I'm open to any opportunity where i can continue learning and work on interesting projects.
-projects.
 If you're looking for someone who can work independently but is also a team player, you've come to the right place.